djslzx/aqf-rust/README.md

   which consists of three cases (`Empty`, `Full(loc)`, and `Overflow`).
   This allows the function to more clearly signal its result:
-  - `Empty` indicates that the result of `select(Q.runends, rank(Q.occupieds, x))` is an empty slot; i.e., the home slot for the quotient `x` is open.
+  - `Empty` indicates that the result of `select(Q.runends, rank(Q.occupieds, x))` precedes `x`; i.e., the home slot for the quotient `x` is open.
-  - `Full(loc)` indicates that the home slot for `x` is taken, and `loc` indicates the last slot that is taken by a run for a quotient smaller than `x`.
+  - `Full(loc)` indicates that the home slot for `x` is taken, and `loc` is the last slot that is taken by a run for a quotient smaller than `x`.
   - `Overflow` indicates that the search passed the last block in the filter.
 - Elsewhere in the code, we replace haphazard flag values and returns by reference with proper return values, sometimes using `Option`s.